Blue-capped ifrit: Mating

 Nesting occurs from August to November.
-Nests are built from green moss and leaf fern and are usually placed 2-3 meters (6.5-10 ft) above the ground, often in a fork if a small tree or sapling.
+Nests are built from green moss and leaf fern and are usually placed 2–3 meters (6.5–10 ft) above the ground, often in a fork of a small tree or sapling.
 Each clutch typically contains a single white egg with black and purple spots for camouflage.
 Both parents participate in nest building and chick care, and the small clutch size points to a high investment in the offspring (k-selected species).
-The birds toxin covered breast and belly feathers may rub off on the egg or nest, which offers chemical protection from predators.
+The birds' toxin-covered breast and belly feathers may rub off on the egg or nest, which offers chemical protection from predators.

 Vocalization

-The blue-capped ifrits song produces an upbeat "toowa-tee!", along with a short dry "Wik" call.
+The blue-capped ifrit's song produces an upbeat "toowa-tee!", along with a short dry "wik" call.

 Diet

-The species primary feed on insects and worms, which indicate insectivorous feeding behaviors.
-They forage carefully through moss, branches, and tree trunks.
-Occasionally, the bird will eat soft fruits to supplement a food source.
-The blue-capped ifrits toxicity is gained though their diet, mostly from Choresine beetles of the Melyridae family.
+The species is insectivorous, feeding primarily on insects and worms.
+Ifrits forage carefully through moss, branches, and tree trunks.
+Occasionally, the bird will eat soft fruits to supplement its food sources.
+The blue-capped ifrit's toxicity is gained though its diet, mostly from Choresine beetles.

 Social and territorial behavior

-Blue capped ifrits are often seen in small groups of up to six, suggesting social behavior.
+Blue-capped ifrits are often seen in small groups of up to six, suggesting social behavior.
 The birds are rarely seen alone, which may indicate that are not territorial.